interstar/golden-pond/current/docs/gptutorial.md

 Two new functions have been added to Strudel :

-`gpond()` takes as arguments the root note, the mode ("major","minor","melodic minor","harmonic minor"), the actual chord progression in the Goldenpond chord language.
-And finally the number of Strudel "cycles" that each chord takes up.
-It returns a GoldenData object ie. and object with all information about the chord progression, that we need to generate the lines.
+`gpond()` takes as arguments the root note, the mode (`"major"`, `"minor"`, `"melodic minor"`, `"harmonic minor"`, `"harmonic major"`, `"hungarian minor"`, or `"double harmonic major"`), the chord progression in the Goldenpond chord language, and finally the number of Strudel cycles that each chord takes up.
+It returns a GoldenData object containing the chord progression and the information needed to generate lines.

-`gpline()` takes the golden data object, the rhythm language string, and an octave offset.
-And generates a Strudel pattern of notes which can be treated just as any other note pattern within Strudel.
+`gpline()` takes the GoldenData object, a rhythm-language string, and an octave offset.
+It generates a Strudel pattern of notes which can be treated like any other note pattern within Strudel.

+For optional source-code visualisation, wrap the chord progression in `vc()` and the rhythm pattern in `vis()`.
+Without these wrappers the same code still plays normally, but Strudel will not highlight the corresponding GoldenPond source text. `vc()` highlights the currently playing chord token. `vis()` highlights the currently playing rhythm element; for Euclidean and pseudo-Euclidean patterns it highlights the numerator when a hit plays.

 For example :
 ```